 Master of Science Degree.
-The MS requires 36 semester hours of coursework, but the degree is awarded only at the end of the second year.
+The M.S. requires 36 semester hours of coursework, but the degree is awarded only at the end of the second year.
 The remaining hours taken during the second year and those taken during the third year, are applied toward the Specialist in School Psychology degree.
 An additional M.S. requirement is the passing of a written comprehensive exam.

-Required for the M Semester Hours
+Required Program for the M.S.
+Semester Hours

 PSYC 508 Learning: Cognition 3

-PSYC 512 3
+PSYC 512 The Exceptional Child 3

-PSYC 515 Health Psychology and

-Behavioral Medicine 3
+PSYC 515 Health Psychology and Behavioral Medicine 3

-PSYC 604 Advanced Studies in Human
+PSYC 604 Advanced Studies in Human Development 3

-Development 3

-PSYC 510 Behavior Analysis and Chang e
+PSYC 510 Behavior Analysis and Change

 OR

-PSYC 606 Applied Behavior Analysis an
+PSYC 606 Applied Behavior Analysis and Intervention 3

-Intervention 3

-PSYC 607 Curriculum-Based Assessmer

-and Academic Interventions 3
+PSYC 607 Curriculum-Based Assessment and Academic Interventions 3

-Doughological According to -

-PSYC 608 Psychological Assessment for Intervention I 3

-PSYC 615 Seminar in Professional Scho 0

-P31C 015 Psychology 3

-PSYC 618 Consultation and Indirect 5

-F31C 010 Services 3

-PSYC 620 School Psychology 5

-1510 020 Traineeship I 3

-PSYC 621 School Psychology 5

-1010 021 Traineeship II 3

-PSYC 601 Psychopathology of Childhoo •

-And Adolescence 3

-5

-Total Sem 36
+PSYC 608 Psychological Assessment for Intervention I 3 PSYC 615 Seminar in Professional School Psychology 3 PSYC 618 Consultation and Indirect Services 3 PSYC 620 School Psychology Traineeship I 3 PSYC 621 School Psychology Traineeship II 3 PSYC 601 Psychopathology of Childhood And Adolescence 3 Total Semester Hours 36